openhive-network/balance_tracker/docker/README.md

 The Composefile contains profiles that add additional containers to the setup:

 - *swagger* - adds the Swagger UI running on port 8080
-- *db-tools* - adds PgHero running on port 2080
+- *db-tools* - adds PgHero running on port 2080 and PgAdmin running on port 1080

 You can enable the profiles by adding the profile option to `docker compose` command, eg. `docker compose --profile swagger up -d`.
 To enable multiple profiles specify the option multiple times (like with `--file` option in [Configuring containers by using override files](#configuring-containers-by-using-override-files) section).